top of page

 According to the Federal Foreign Office, €1,922,047 to €2,155,246 was embezzled by the people implicated in the offence.

-Another fascinating and somewhat analogous metonymy involves the use of başlık (heading, title) as standing for the “body of the content” of what is being headed:
+Another fascinating and somewhat analogous metonymy involves the use of başlık (heading, title) as standing for the “body of the content” being headed:

 NATO’ya, Türkiye Cumhurbaşkanı ile artık daha açık sözlü, dürüst konuşmalarının gerektiğini tavsiye eden başlığıyla, Çağaptay’ın son yazısı, akla önce sınır ötesi tehditlere karşı müttefiklerinin, Türkiye’ye karşı daha samimi davranmaları gerektiği fikrini getiriyor.